 Must have been successfully completed within five (5) years of admission to the nursing program.

-The Associate Degree in Nursing program, Regional Campuses, Kent State University, reserves the right to initiate changes in the program as deemed necessary for maintaining a quality nursing education.
+The Associate Degree in Nursing program, College of Technical and Applied Studies, Kent State University, reserves the right to initiate changes in the program as deemed necessary for maintaining a quality nursing education.